edinburgh-napier/set09121/lectures/lecture14.md

 - Maps are very big today - some over $100km^2$.
 - If each square metre was a navigation point that's $10^8$ points.
-- If we can travel in eight directions, things get very expensive.
+- If we can travel in any direction, things get very expensive.
 - Generally we are looking for simplifications to combat this.